samglover/simpleMITs/README.md

 # simpleMITs

- A simple tool for Most Important Tasks.
+A simple tool for keeping track of your Most Important Tasks (MITs).